Operation Toan Thang III: October

 On 1 October at 13:35 a unit of the 1st Brigade, 1st Cavalry Division engaged an enemy platoon 30 mi northeast of Tây Ninh and directed airstrikes onto the area, seven PAVN/VC dead were seen in the strike area.
 On 2 October at 05:00 a unit of the 2nd Brigade, 25th Infantry Division in a night defensive position 6 mi northeast of Trảng Bàng engaged an enemy force killing ten and capturing four individual weapons.
 At 12:30 a unit of the 1st Brigade, 1st Infantry Division engaged an enemy company 6 miles southeast of Dầu Tiếng, the enemy withdrew at 18:45 leaving nine dead; U.S. losses were three killed.
 At 16:00 a unit of the 3rd Brigade, 1st Cavalry Division found a food cache 11 mi east-northeast of Lộc Ninh.

 On 3 October at 07:20 a unit of the 3rd Brigade, 82nd Airborne Division received mortar fire 6 mi south of Bến Cát, the unit returned fire and called in artillery, helicopter gunship and airstrikes on the firing position.
 At 10:30 the enemy withdrew leaving 14 dead.
 Two observation helicopters were hit by ground fire with one crashing; U.S. losses were one killed.
-On 4 October at 08:55 a unit of the armored cavalry squadron of the 1st Infantry Division and RF forces engaged an entrenched enemy force 4 mi north of Phú Cường, the enemy withdrew after 20 minutes laving six dead and three crew-served weapons.
+On 4 October at 08:55 a unit of the armored cavalry squadron of the 1st Infantry Division and RF forces engaged an entrenched enemy force 4 mi north of Phú Cường, the enemy withdrew after 20 minutes leaving six dead and three crew-served weapons.
 At 11:20 a unit of the 3rd Brigade, 9th Infantry Division engaged an enemy force 3 mi south-southeast of Đức Hòa, the enemy withdrew leaving five dead and three individual weapons.
-At 13:50 a unit of the 1st Brigade, 1st Cavalry Division found a weapons cache 20 mi northeast of Tây Ninh containing 37 107mm rockets.
+At 13:50 a unit of the 1st Brigade, 1st Cavalry Division found a weapons cache 20 mi northeast of Tây Ninh containing 37 107 mm rockets.
 At 15:55 troops from the 1/9th Cavalry engaged an enemy company 11 mi northeast of Lộc Ninh, artillery, helicopter gunship and air support was provided and the enemy withdrew at 16:20 leaving 24 dead.
 At 16:00 a unit of the 2nd Brigade, 25th Infantry Division engaged six PAVN/VC 8 mi west of Trảng Bàng killing all six.
 At 16:50 a unit of the 2nd Brigade, 1st Cavalry Division operating 4 miles southeast of Sông Bé found the bodies of seven PAVN/VC killed a week earlier.